Article · comparisons

 Hermes vs Cursor: a comparison nobody else makes, and why it matters

 Hermes and Cursor get compared by people who don't know they're different categories.
-Here's what each one does, why the question is more interesting than it sounds, and which to pick.
+What each does, why the question matters, and which to pick.

 Hermes and Cursor aren't competitors in the way Cursor and Claude Code are competitors.
 They answer different questions.
 But the people asking "which one?" are asking a more interesting question than they realize: should I be running an IDE-based coding agent, or am I ready for a server-deployed agent that handles entire workflows, including code?